thomasgeissl/ofxWidgets/README.md

 # ofxWidgets (aka ofxYaga - yet another gui addon)
 ## Description
+It seems like every oF developer has written a gui addon, this is mine.
+This is more of an experiment than anything serious, not sure how much time i will have in the future to develop this addon.
+Contributions are very welcome.

 Widget based gui addon.
 Each widget draws into its own FBO and only gets redrawn if flagged as dirty.

+Current state: mostly broken

+The addon includes the following widgets:
+* gui - container for all other widgets, registers automatically to ofEvents
+* widget - base widget
+* label
+* slider
+    * int
+    * float
+    * double
+* button
+* toggle
+* dropDown
+    * int
+    * float
+    * double
+    * string

+These widgets hold internaly ofParameter objects.
+You can pass in your own parameters.

+In order to layout your gui, you can use one of the following layouts:
+* boxLayout
+    * hBox
+    * vBox
+* tabLayout
+* gridLayout

 ## License
 This project is released under MIT license, please note that dependencies might be released differently.